-The University of Baltimore does not have mandatory immunization requirements nor requires students to submit health records.
+The University of Baltimore does not have mandatory immunization requirements, nor does it require students to submit health records.
 However, the University strongly encourages all students and other members of the University community to work with their health care provider to be sure they are up to date on all appropriate immunizations, specifically:

-- measles, mumps and rubella

-- tetanus, diphtheria and pertussis
+- measles, mumps and rubella - tetanus, diphtheria and pertussis

-- · meningococcal meningitis
+- meningococcal (meningitis) - Covid-19.

-- COVID-19.